 Paying the opposing party’s legal costs: how does that work?

-Whoever loses a lawsuit is, in many cases, ordered to pay the the opposing party’s legal costs.
-This is done on the basis of the so-called liquidation tariff.
+Whoever loses a lawsuit is, in many cases, ordered to pay the litigation costs of the opposing party.
+This is done on the basis of the so-called liquidation rate.

 Important to know: